 Curated gallery wall in Hell’s Kitchen apartment featuring vintage black-and-white artwork, abstract paintings, sculptural wall accents, stacked design books including Halston and Great Style, and a variegated indoor plant styled against classic NYC.

-Photography and styling by Armen Alexander
+Styling by Armen Alexander

 Next